-- (i) To establish a policy/legal and institutional framework for management of disasters, including promotion of a culture of disaster awareness and for building the capacity for disaster risk reduction, at all levels; - (ii) To ensure that institutions and activities for disaster risk management are coordinated, focused to foster participatory partnerships between the Government (including mainstreamed and emergency disaster-related activities by sectoral Ministries) and other stakeholders, at all levels, including international, regional, sub-regional Eastern African, national and sub-national bodies; - (iii) To promote linkages between disaster risk management and sustainable development for reduction of vulnerability to hazards and disasters; - (iv) To ensure proactive management of National Conflict Resolution and Peace Building efforts, which are enhanced continuously throughout the country, within every conflict disaster cycle; and that their consequences and impacts are systematically addressed, monitored, and evaluated to prevent conflict occurrence/recurrence and hasten effective and sustainable recovery of the victims; - (v) To mobilise resources, including establishment of specific funds for disaster risk reduction strategies and programmes in DM; - (vi) To make institutional provisions to ensure productive networking and sharing of information; and
+- To establish a policy/legal and institutional framework for management of disasters, including promotion of a culture of disaster awareness and for building the capacity for disaster risk reduction, at all levels; - (ii) To ensure that institutions and activities for disaster risk management are co-ordinated, focused to foster participatory partnerships between the Government (including mainstreamed and emergency disaster-related activities by sectoral Ministries) and other stakeholders, at all levels, including international, regional, subregional Eastern African, national and sub-national bodies; - (iii) To promote linkages between disaster risk management and sustainable development for reduction of vulnerability to hazards and disasters; - (iv) To ensure proactive management of National Conflict Resolution and Peace Building efforts, which are enhanced continuously throughout the country, within every conflict disaster cycle; and that their consequences and impacts are systematically addressed, monitored, and evaluated to prevent conflict occurrence/recurrence and hasten effective and sustainable recovery of the victims;

-- (vii) To make institutional provisions to ensure appropriate and structured DM, Education training and Capacity Building; complementarily, mainstream DM education and functional literacy in all educational institutions (including Primary, Secondary schools, Post-secondary colleges and universities, the NYS, and training colleges for uniformed forces). - (viii) To make available sensitisation, awareness creation and functional literacy to the public for disaster management.
+- (v) To mobilise resources, including establishment of specific funds for disaster risk reduction strategies and programmes in DM; - (vi) To make institutional provisions to ensure productive networking and sharing of information; and - (vii) To make institutional provisions to ensure appropriate and structured DM, Education training and Capacity Building; complementarily, mainstream DM education and functional literacy in all educational institutions (including Primary, Secondary schools, Post-secondary colleges and universities, the NYS, and training colleges for uniformed forces). - (viii) To make available sensitisation, awareness creation and functional literacy to the public for disaster management.' - (ix) To provide for standardisation of effective structural components, to facilitate effective creativity, research, and evolution of criteria for identification and sustenance of quality, both in the process of research and in the dissemination and application of the information there from.